TeamFightingICE/pyftg/README.md

 # pyftg

-An interface for implementing python AI in DareFightingICE **Note:** Version 2.0 or later is compatible with [DareFightingICE-Unity](https://github.com/TeamFightingICE/DareFightingICE-Unity).
-If you intend to use it with [FightingICE](https://github.com/TeamFightingICE/FightingICE), please use version 1.x instead which is also **deprecated**.
+An interface for implementing python AI in DareFightingICE

+**Note:** Version 2.0 is the latest version compatible with the legacy [FightingICE](https://github.com/TeamFightingICE/FightingICE).
+Future versions will only support [DareFightingICE-Unity](https://github.com/TeamFightingICE/DareFightingICE-Unity).

 First, install `pyftg` with pip.
 ```